CyberAMS/CarND-Capstone/README.md

 The traffic light detection is using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 It is based on the [SSD MobileNet model](https://github.com/tensorflow/models/tree/master/research/object_detection/models) which has been pre-trained on the [COCO dataset](http://cocodataset.org/).
 Additional traffic light data has been used to fine-tune the model.
 The model is able to detect traffic lights and classify their color into `GREEN`, `YELLOW` and `RED`.

-The additional traffic light data consists of a combination of three datasets from the Udacity Simulator and the Udacity Carla vehicle on the desired testing site.
+The additional traffic light data consists of a combination of three datasets from the Udacity Simulator and the Udacity Carla vehicle on the test site.
 The combination of these three datasets adds up to a total of 2613 images.
 The model achieves a good balance between accuracy and fast running time.
+The benefit of this approach is that the same model can be used for the simulator environment and the real environment.

 The detailed [description](./Traffic_Light_Detection/README.md) of the traffic light detection model is located in a separate [folder](./Traffic_Light_Detection/).